Fourth Industrial Revolution: Components

 Industry 4.0 networks a wide range of new technologies to create value.
 Using cyber-physical systems that monitor physical processes, a virtual copy of the physical world can be designed.
 Characteristics of cyber-physical systems include the ability to make decentralised decisions independently, reaching a high degree of autonomy.

-The value created in Industry 4.0, can be relied upon electronic identification, in which the smart manufacturing require set technologies to be incorporated in the manufacturing process to thus be classified as in the development path of Industry 4.0 and no longer digitisation.
+The value created in Industry 4.0 can be relied upon in electronic identification, in which the smart manufacturing requires set technologies to be incorporated in the manufacturing process to thus be classified as in the development path of Industry 4.0 and no longer digitisation.

-Primary drivers

-Digitization and integration of vertical and horizontal value chains

-Industry 4.0 integrates processes vertically, across the entire organisation, including processes in product development, manufacturing, structuring, and service; horizontally, Industry 4.0 includes internal operations from suppliers to customers as well as all key value chain partners.